 This roasted spaghetti squash only takes 10 minutes to prepare and 30 minutes to cook, making it a great healthy side dish for midweek or when you want food in a hurry.

 You just need to cut your squash widthwise into 1-inch rings and roast them up that way… it saves time and has a more consistent result without the soggy factor on your strands.

-- Great source of vitamin A, an essential nutrient responsible for protecting the eyes and skin from cellular damage
+Spaghetti Squash is loaded with vitamin A, which is an essential nutrient responsible for protecting the eyes and skin from cellular damage.

 Vitamin C is also highly present in this creamy vegetable and this aids with any wounds you may have and helps speed up recovery.

 Spaghetti squash is also a great source of antioxidants which help to fight off free radicals inside your body.